ReactiveSets/toubkal/README.md

 #### Work in progress:

-- Scoping:
+- Namespaces:
-  - allow scoping of singletons, multitons, outputs
+  - allow local scoping of singletons, multitons, outputs

 - Error handling:
   - Using revert() to recover from errors, by reverting add, remove, and update operations.